 The True Story of Drug Detective Frances Kelsey

-What is the role of regulatory agencies in drug development?
-It may seem like a big obstacle in the path to discovering and delivering novel medicines to patients, delaying treatment and prolonging discomfort.
-But how do we know that the drugs we take actually have their intended purpose?
-Are we aware of any potential side effects/adverse reactions?
-This is a true story of how a heroine names Frances Kelsey dared to ask these questions, and saved a nation in the process.
+What is the role of regulation in drug development?
+It may seem like a big obstacle in the path to discovering and delivering novel medicines to patients, potentially delaying treatment and prolonging their discomfort.
+This is the true story of how Frances Kelsey dared to challenge the safety and efficacy of thalidomide, becoming a national heroine in the process.

 Table of Contents